We help Alaskans with disabilities get and keep good jobs

 Each year, the Division of Vocational Rehabilitation (DVR) helps hundreds of Alaskans with disabilities prepare for, get and keep good jobs.
 If you want to work or keep working and have a physical, intellectual or mental condition that makes this hard, you may be eligible for vocational rehabilitation (VR) services.

-The video highlights some of the great work that VR is doing with business at the local, state and national level.
+A Committment to Inclusive Employment.
+This video highlights some of the great work that VR is doing with business at the local, state and national level.

 Examples of VR Services

 A vocational rehabilitation (VR) counselor helps eligible Alaskans choose their job goals, the services they need to reach those goals and the providers of those services.

 You may qualify if you have trouble finding or keeping a job because of a physical, mental or intellectual condition.

 Guidance and forms on how to refer a student to DVR, JOBZ Club, Summer Work Programs and other Transition program materials as well as an orientation video on how we serve students with disabilities.

 - For Businesses